certara/pyDarwin/docs/Example6.rst

-and the final output should look something like this:
+and the final output should look like:

 ::